 - Enlarged esophagus

 Around 30% of Chagas disease patients develop at least one of the above complications.

 Treatment and Prognosis

 Chagas disease can be treated most effectively when caught early, so it’s a good idea never to overlook any potential risks.
 The treatment process itself is carried out using an antiparasitic treatment to kill the parasite itself, followed by additional treatments to combat any residual infection and to alleviate any symptoms.
-While the parasite can be killed off using a medicinal treatment that requires no hospitalization, those with more advances cases of Chagas disease may find themselves in need of heart medication for life or may be fitted with a pacemaker.
+While the parasite can be killed off using a medicinal treatment that requires no hospitalization, those with more advanced cases of Chagas disease may find themselves in need of heart medication for life or may be fitted with a pacemaker.

-As there are no specific vaccines or wholly effective preventative measures to take against Chagas disease, those travelling to high-risk areas are advised to choose high-quality accommodation and to sleep on a raised bed while using an insecticide-treated mosquito net.
+As there are no specific vaccines or wholly effective preventative measures to take against Chagas disease, those traveling to high-risk areas are advised to choose high-quality accommodation and to sleep on a raised bed while using an insecticide-treated mosquito net.
 In addition, all possible transmission threats including those of bodily fluids should be avoided altogether.